Mcdostone/apache-accumulo-industrial-project/scripts/README.md

 ### Start Accumulo

-First of all, you have to format the HDFS nameNode thanks to the following script:
+First of all, you have to format the HDFS nameNode and init an instance for accumulo:

     ./init_hdfs.sh
+    $ACCUMULO_HOME/bin/accumulo init

 After that, run Hadoop, Zookeeper and accumulo.
 For the first time you run the script, it will ask you to define an instance name for accumulo.

     ./start-accumulo.sh